summerine/fruitshop/README.md

 * [AdminLTE](https://adminlte.io/) - The Bootstrap template used

 ## Acknowledgments
-* [Petanikode](https://www.petanikode.com/codeigniter-database/)for this fruit shop tutorial
+* [Petanikode](https://www.petanikode.com/codeigniter-database/) for this fruit shop tutorial